dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 Everything should be made as simple as possible, but not more simple. ~ Albert Einstein

+A man who doesn’t learn about history before he was born goes through his life like a child. ~ Cicero

 Better be roughly right than be precisely wrong.

+If you keep learning all the time you have a huge advantage.

 Treat the two impostors failures and success the same.

+I always want to just put my head down and adjust.
+Feeling victimised is a counterproductive way to think as a human being.

 Stories
 ===========================